Learn something new every day

 Probiotics are regularly called “good” bacteria; they consist of living bacterial organisms.
 While some people might find this idea disconcerting, the stomach and digestive tract are actually kept in balance by these organisms.
 Without them, constipation, diarrhea, and frequent yeast infections may occur.

 The term “probiotic cleanse” may confuse some people.
 This may be due to the fact that a cleanse is usually named after the element one wants to eliminate from the body, such as a Candida or yeast cleanse.
 A cleanse might refer to a particular body part that is purified, such as a colon cleanse.
 In some instances, a cleanse is named for a specific food one replaces the normal diet with for a few days in a row, such as with a juice cleanse.

-A probiotic cleanse, however, simply requires a person to add probiotics to the diet.
-It is generally a good idea, however, to also limit foods eaten during a probiotic cleanse for better results.
+This kind of cleanse, however, simply requires a person to add probiotics to the diet.
+It is generally a good idea, however, to also limit foods eaten during this time for better results.
 Sugary and yeast-based foods as well as alcohol are typically avoided.
 Adequate water intake is usually recommended.

-An increase in the elimination of toxins and waste from the body is a common goal of a probiotic cleanse.
+An increase in the elimination of toxins and waste from the body is a common goal of any cleanse.
 Proponents of the cleanse point out this effect could produce many health benefits.
 This may include increased energy, a more effective digestive tract, and fewer food cravings.

 Many people do a cleanse in the hopes that it will help them lose weight.
 Most doctors, however, do not believe that probiotics alone can cause a person to drop pounds.
 On the other hand, less frequent food cravings and more energy for active workouts could indirectly result in a decrease in body fat.